vivimartini/solar-forecast-postprocessing/README.md

 **0–36h operational lead** for point correction.
 Metric (b) — bounds on the next forecast revision — as extension.

 Post-processing only removes *systematic* error.
-At 7–15 days the forecast still beats **historical** climatology (correlation ~0.89–0.91 on 168–360h leads), but a learned correction **hurts** because there is no stable transferable structure left to learn:
+At 7–15 days the raw forecast still beats causal historical climatology and retains correlations of approximately **0.89–0.92** with actuals, although these correlations are partly inflated by shared diurnal and seasonal structure.
+A learned correction **hurts** at that range because there is no stable transferable structure left to learn:

 | lead | correction skill (walk-forward eval) |
 |------|--------------------------------------|